fplab/pattern-artifacts/incon-sat/README.md

 * `incon.ml` describes a decision procedure to check inconsistency of constraints, equivalent to `incon` judgment in the paper.
 Function `trans` turns a constraint (that encodes exhaustiveness checking or redundancy checking) into a logical formula.
-As a result, checking satisfiability of the formula is equivalent to checking the consistency of the constrain.
+As a result, checking satisfiability of the formula is equivalent to checking the consistency of the constraint.

 # Try it yourself!